ArturMinnullin/arturminnullin.github.io/_posts/2015-07-31-image-generation-with-rmagick-and-single-responsibility-principle.markdown

 ---
 layout: post
-title:  "Image generation with RMagick and Single Responsibility Principle"
+title: Image generation with RMagick and Single Responsibility Principle
-date:   2015-07-02 00:00:00
+date: 2015-07-31 00:00:00
 ---
 Recently in one of our projects I was confronted with a feature related to sharing on Facebook.
 Facebook has an extremely simple API for this very purposes.
 It requires only a single parameter - API key.
 However, you can customize the text and the image in the Share dialog and Post by changing these values: title, description and image url.